rescript-lang/rescript-compiler/README.md

 ## Introduction
 OCamlScript is a JavaScript backend for [the OCaml compiler](https://ocaml.org/).
 Users of OCamlScript can write type-safe, high performance OCaml code, and deploy the generated JavaScript in any platform with a JavaScript execution engine.

+You can try [OCamlScript in the brower](http://bloomberg.github.io/ocamlscript/js-demo/), edit the code on the left panel and see the generated JS on the right panel on the fly.

 Each OCaml module is mapped to a corresponding JavaScript module, and names are preserved so that:

 1. The stacktrace is preserved, the generated code is debuggable with or without sourcemap.